 I will not be updating this database to include sale prices.
 That would be a full-time job in itself, especially with how often some companies like to have sales.

 This also gets a little bit tricky because of the amount of customization and available add-ons that some racks have.
 I have tried my best to list the base price, not including any add-ons, for all of the racks.

 If a rack has multiple options for height, I put both options as separate entries into the database.
-I could be wrong, but this made the most since to me since height minimum and maximum are filters in the search.
+I could be wrong, but this made the most sense to me since height minimum and maximum are filters in the search.

 So, if you have a specific height requirement you’re looking for, your search may filter out one of the options and show the other.